sib-swiss/SchoolRNA2020/projects.md

 <br/>

-Since each of the 4 group themes have completely different softwares, please follow in instructions specific to each one:
+Since each of the 4 group themes have completely different softwares, please follow in instructions specific to each one.

-{: #Single-cell-RNA-analysis }

 # Single cell RNA analysis
 ***